zzmtsvv/ORL/README.md

 # Offline2Online Reinforcement Learning
 This repository contains experiments of different reinforcement learning algorithms applied to 3 MuJoCo environments - `Walker2d, Hopper and Halfcheetah`.
 Essentially, there are 2 models in comparison: Adaptive Behavior Cloning Regularization [1] (in short, `redq_bc`) and Supported Policy Optimization for Offline Reinforcement Learning [2] (in short, `spot`).<br /><br />`July-August 2023 update`: There are also additional implementations of Cal-QL [9] in `cal_ql`, ReBRAC[11] in `rebrac`, EDAC[12] in `edac`, AWAC[13] in `awac`, Decision Transformer[14] in `decision_transformer`, IQL[15] in `iql`, MSG[17] in `msg` folders respectively.
 At the moment offline training is realised for this models.
-There is also a mention of my implementation of SAC-RND[10].
+There are also mentions of my implementations of SAC-RND[10] and CNF[18].
 Logs (of only training actually, unfortunately, without evaluation as it was forbidden on the machine to install mujoco stuff, so I trained the models with preloaded pickle and json datasets) are available down below.

 ## General setup
 I've chosen these datasets from gym as they are from MuJoCo, i.e. require learning of complex underlying structufe of the given task with trade-off in short-term and long-term strategies and Google Colab doesn't die from them ;).
 I have also used `d4rl` [3] library at https://github.com/tinkoff-ai/d4rl as a module to get offline dataset.
 Datasets used from `d4rl` for environments mentioned above: `medium` and `medium-replay`.
 Both models have the same base structure in architecture and training - actor-critic model [6] combined with Double Q-learning ([7], [8]).